Gaussian beam: Beam divergence

 That cone then contains 86% of the Gaussian beam's total power.

-Because the divergence is inversely proportional to the spot size, for a given wavelength λ, a Gaussian beam that is focused to a small spot diverges rapidly as it propagates away from the focus.
+Because the divergence is inversely proportional to the spot size, for a given wavelength λ, a Gaussian beam focused to a small spot diverges rapidly as it propagates away from the focus.
 Conversely, to minimize the divergence of a laser beam in the far field (and increase its peak intensity at large distances) it must have a large cross-section (w_{0}) at the waist (and thus a large diameter where it is launched, since w(z) is never less than w_{0}).
 This relationship between beam width and divergence is a fundamental characteristic of diffraction, and of the Fourier transform which describes Fraunhofer diffraction.
 A beam with any specified amplitude profile also obeys this inverse relationship, but the fundamental Gaussian mode is a special case where the product of beam size at focus and far-field divergence is smaller than for any other case.

 Since the Gaussian beam model uses the paraxial approximation, it fails when wavefronts are tilted by more than about 30° from the axis of the beam.
 From the above expression for divergence, this means the Gaussian beam model is only accurate for beams with waists larger than about 2λ/π.

 Laser beam quality is quantified by the beam parameter product (BPP).
 For a Gaussian beam, the BPP is the product of the beam's divergence and waist size w_{0}.
 The BPP of a real beam is obtained by measuring the beam's minimum diameter and far-field divergence, and taking their product.
 The ratio of the BPP of the real beam to that of an ideal Gaussian beam at the same wavelength is known as M^{2} ("M squared").
 The M^{2} for a Gaussian beam is one.
 All real laser beams have M^{2} values greater than one, although very high quality beams can have values very close to one.